Pyrrha-Foundation/pyrrha-coin/build-aux/mingw/readme.md

-Building Nexa on Native Windows (Semi-Automated Install & Configuration)
+Building Pyrrha on Native Windows (Semi-Automated Install & Configuration)
 ===========================================================================

-This document describes how to use the included scripts to perform a semi- automated installation & configuration of the full Nexa development environment on Native Windows using MinGW from scratch.
+This document describes how to use the included scripts to perform a semi- automated installation & configuration of the full Pyrrha development environment on Native Windows using MinGW from scratch.
 These scripts simply automate most of the steps found in [build-windows-mingw.md](/doc/build-windows-mingw.md).